SjoenH/TDT4120-2018/README.md

 ## Vim setup with quick execution of code
 ### Syntax highlighting ++
-Install this plugin for syntax-highlighting https://github.com/JuliaEditorSupport/julia-vim
+Install this plugin for syntax-highlighting (follow steps under) https://github.com/JuliaEditorSupport/julia-vim

-Copy (or symlink) the contents of this repository into the vim application support directory:
+Copy (or symlink) the contents of the plugin repo into the vim application support directory:
 ``` bash
 git clone git://github.com/JuliaEditorSupport/julia-vim.git
 cd julia-vim